Partition and secession in California: Pre-statehood

 The territory that became the present state of California was acquired by the U.S. as a result of American victory in the Mexican–American War and subsequent 1848 Mexican Cession.
 After the war, a confrontation erupted between the slave states of the South and the free states of the North regarding the status of these acquired territories.
 Among the disputes, the South wanted to extend the Missouri Compromise line (36°30' parallel north), and thus slave territory, west to Southern California and to the Pacific coast, while the North did not.

 Starting in late 1848, Americans and foreigners of many different countries entered into California in unprecedented numbers, for the California Gold Rush, rapidly increasing the population.
 In response to growing demand for a better, more representative government, a Constitutional Convention was held in 1849.
 The delegates there unanimously outlawed slavery, and therefore had no interest in extending the Missouri Compromise Line through California; the lightly populated southern half had never had slavery and was heavily Hispanic.
 Delegates applied for statehood with the current boundaries.
 As part of the Compromise of 1850, Congressional representatives of the American South reluctantly acceded to having California be a free state, and it officially became the 31st state in the union on September 9, 1850.

 Post-statehood

-Southern California attempted three times in the 1850s to achieve a separate statehood or territorial status from Northern California.
+Southern California attempted several times in the 1850s to achieve a separate statehood or territorial status from Northern California.